The Secret Language of Your Gut

 This Month:

-Implement your chosen probiotic protocol - Start low, go slow
+Implement your chosen probiotic protocol based on actual clinical evidence - Start low, go slow

 Long-term: